warbe-maker/VBA-Component-Management/README.md

 #### The Export Folder
 Folder within a Workbook's folder into which the _Export_ service exports modified _VB-Components_.
 This folder is one of the many reasons why a serviced Workbook must be the only Workbook in its parent folder.
 The name of the _Export Folder_ defaults to _source_ but may be changed at any time.
 Export folders with an outdated name will be renamed right away or when detected by the _Export Service_.
 #### The Add-in Folder
 The folder in which the CompMan Workbook is saved to as Add-in.
 The folder is obligatory only when CompMan is about to be setup as _Add-in_.
-When no _Addin Folder_ is configured the [CompMan.xlsb][1] Workbook cannot be setup as Add-in.
+When no _Add-in Folder_ is configured the [CompMan.xlsb][1] Workbook cannot be setup as Add-in.
 When the configuration of the folder is terminated, i.e. no folder is selected, the folder becomes 'not configured'.
 #### The Serviced Synchronization Target Folder
 Folder into which a Workbook for which the _Synchronize VB-Project_ has been [enabled](#enabling-the-synchronization-service), is temporarily moved and opened from there in order to have its VB-Project synchronized with the corresponding (same named) Workbook residing in the configured [_Serviced Development and Test Folder_](#serviced-development-and-test-folder).
 When the configuration of the folder is terminated, i.e. no folder is selected, the folder becomes 'not configured'.
 #### The Synchronization Archive Folder